 This problem usually happens when your PC is running out of disk space, and you’ll suddenly notice these two blue arrows appearing.
 However, if you want, you can stop the automatic compression of files or folders in Windows 11/10.

-In this gearupwindows article, we will guide you with several ways to stop file compression on Windows 11 and 10.
+In this gearupwindows article, we will guide you through several ways to stop file compression on Windows 11 and 10.

 What is File Compression on Windows 11 and 10?